Ashish8720/colorgame/README.md

 Now if you think you are expert and know about these RGB colors then you can go for expert mode

 NOTE  : This is a fun Game and as well as a RGB generator tool for generating new color patterns on every new click

+NOTE : This is a additional line coming from feature.